Himanshu0273/User-Registration-System/README.md

-Password Validation - Rule 2
+Password Numeric Validation

-This project validates a user's password based on a specific rule.
+This project validates a user's password based on specific rules.

-The password must contain at least one uppercase letter (A-Z) to be considered valid.
-It should ensure that users create passwords that are not purely lowercase, enhancing password strength and security.
+The password must contain at least one numeric digit (0–9).
+It ensures that users create passwords that are not only alphabetic but also include numerical complexity, thereby increasing security.
+The password must also meet all previously defined rules to be considered valid.

-The regular expression used for validation is:
+The regular expression used for this validation is: ^(?=.*\d).+$.
-^(?=.*[A-Z]).+$

-Some examples of valid passwords are "Password", "HelloWorld123", and "MYpassword!".
-Examples of invalid passwords include "password" (no uppercase letters) and "hello123" (all lowercase).
+Some examples of valid passwords are "Password1" and "Hello2World".
+Examples of invalid passwords include "Password" (no digit) and "HelloWorld" (no digit).

-All defined rules must be satisfied for a password to be considered valid.